-We further point out that it is a priori not clear to what extent the condition $\partial_t(\mathcal{N}\cdot B)=0$ on $\partial\Omega$ is a good approximation of our system under consideration and that experiments should be conducted to understand whether or not this condition is a good approximation of reality.
-In the present work we will investigate the static case $\partial_tB=0$ for which this condition is trivially satisfied.
+We further point out that it is a priori not clear to what extent the condition $\partial_t(\mathcal{N}\cdot B)=0$ on $\partial\Omega$ is a good approximation of our system under consideration and that experiments should be conducted to understand this.
+In the present work, we investigate the static case $\partial_tB=0$ for which this condition is trivially satisfied.

-The quantity $\rho_f$ in (\ref{S1E10}) denotes the free charge density and in our application the free charges are precisely the distinct ions.
+The quantity $\rho_f$ in (\ref{S1E10}) denotes the free charge density, and in our application the free charges are precisely the distinct ions.
 In particular, if $c_i$ is the concentration of the $i$-th species, then $c_i(t,x)$ corresponds to the number of particles of species $i$ within an infinitesimal volume around $x$ (at time $t$).
-Therefore, the charge contribution within this infinitesimal volume of the $i$-th species will be given by $q_ic_i(t,x)$ where $q_i$ is the charge of the $i$-th species.
-The total charge per infinitesimal volume will then be the sum of the contributions of all distinct species, i.e.\
+Therefore, the charge contribution within this infinitesimal volume of the $i$-th species is given by $q_ic_i(t,x)$ where $q_i$ is the charge of the $i$-th species.
+The total charge per infinitesimal volume is then the sum of the contributions of all distinct species, i.e.\

 where we recall that $M$ is the number of distinct species.
-Similarly, the free current density $J_f$ is the sum of the current densities of all species, $J_f=\sum_{i=1}^MJ_i$, and, in turn, the current density of the $i$-th species corresponds to the expression $J_i=q_iN_i$ where $N_i$ is the particle flux.
+Similarly, the free current density $J_f$ is the sum of the current densities of all species, $J_f=\sum_{i=1}^MJ_i$, and, in turn, the current density of the $i$-th species corresponds to the expression $J_i=q_iN_i$, where $N_i$ is the particle flux.
 We therefore obtain the following additional formulas

 where we used Fick's first law in the last step.
 This couples (\ref{S1E10}) and (\ref{S1E5}).